 8. Get a flexible job that supports your cycling

-As you know cycling is a passion and it’s difficult to earn money from following a passion in beginning.
+As you know cycling is a passion and it isn’t easy to earn money from following a passion in the beginning.
 So, you need a flexible job to manage your cycling expenses.

 If you are selected for a team still you need money because they finance only bicycles and equipment, not for personal expenses.
 So, you must have some source of income to pursue this sport.